JeffCarpenter/daktilo-tray/README.md

 ## Launch at Login
 - Toggle the new **Launch Daktilo Tray at login** checkbox from the tray menu to register or remove the app from the OS startup list.
 The preference is cached next to the rest of the tray state so it survives restarts.
 - The default behavior for fresh installs is sourced from `dist-workspace.toml` under `[workspace.metadata.dist.autostart]`.
-This keeps the runtime and cargo-dist release metadata in sync—flip `default_enabled` there if you want installers to opt users in or out by default, then rebuild.
+This keeps the runtime and cargo-dist release metadata in sync-flip `default_enabled` there if you want installers to opt users in or out by default, then rebuild.
+- Automation and smoke tests can set `DAKTILO_AUTOSTART_ONLY=1` before launching the installed binary; the app will apply the metadata default to the registry, verify it, and exit immediately (no tray/threads are spawned). `scripts/test-installer.ps1` relies on this path to validate MSIs inside CI.

 ## Code Signing
 - Releases are built with `cargo-dist`'s MSI pipeline and a follow-up PowerShell script (`scripts/sign-windows.ps1`) that runs `signtool.exe` over every `.exe` and `.msi` artifact.
 Add these GitHub Actions secrets so CI can import your certificate: `WINDOWS_CODESIGN_PFX` (base64-encoded PFX blob) and `WINDOWS_CODESIGN_PASSWORD` (the PFX password).
 The workflow skips signing automatically if either secret is absent, which keeps unsigned PR builds trivial.